 The discussion begins by having the students make guesses about the text they are going to study.
 They can examine pictures in the text, the title, subheadings, and other clues to develop an idea of what they may learn.
 Students’ prior knowledge can also be a guide for making decent predictions.

 After prediction comes the content experience in which the students read the text our learn it through some other approach of the teacher.

 Different students take turns asking the class questions about different aspects of the text or learning experience.
 Students respond to the questions and ask new ones.
 Developing questions is not as easy as it sounds, especially for children.
 It takes thought to develop decent questions as well as deep thinking to develop answers.
 At this point, the students are leading the learning experience while the teacher is facilitating.

 If anything was unclear now is the time it is discussed.
-In many ways this is like a miscellaneous section where loose ends are dealt with.
-Section of the reading or teaching are experience again until the students have a better understanding of the content.
+In many ways, this is like a miscellaneous section where loose ends are dealt with.
+Section of the reading or teaching are experienced again until the students have a better understanding of the content.